COHIGC/SingleBarcode-as-DualBarcode/README.md

-# SingleBarcode-as-DualBarcode
-Testing Calling Single Barcode Samples from Mixed Runs as Dual-Barcode Samples
+# Testing Calling Single Barcode Samples from Mixed Runs as Dual-Barcode Samples

 Please click [here](https://github.com/COHIGC/SingleBarcode-as-DualBarcode/blob/master/cwarden_SingleBarcode_as_DualBarcode_Public.pdf) to view a more detailed summary of results.